 - A ready-to-go snack that requires no prep time

 - Dense caloric makeup keeps you feeling full longer

-However, when I started digging in deeper to the keto diet, I found that there are some very differing opinions about peanut butter!
+However, when I started digging in deeper to the keto diet, I found that there are some very differing opinions about peanut butter and keto!

 I started to really question, “can you eat peanut butter on keto?”
 Or would it stall my weight loss efforts?

 The mention of peanut butter often brings up controversy in the keto world.

 Let’s take a look at the nutritional value of peanut butter:

 - Calories: 190

 - Sodium: 110mg